Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 We represent the domain classifier network as $c(, \Phi)$, where $\Phi$ indicates the parameters of the domain classifier.
 We use a domain label $d$, representing whether the distributions are from the target or source domains.
 If the distributions are from the target domain, we take $d=1$; otherwise, $d=0$.
 We represent the domain label for user $u$ distribution as $d_{u}$ and that of item $i$ as $d_{i}$.
 The domain classifier takes the distributions from both domains and classifies them to their respective domains.
 The predicted domain label is denoted as $\hat{d}$.
 We represent the domain classifier of users and items as $c(, \Phi^U)$ and $c(, \Phi^V)$, respectively, wherein $\Phi^U/\Phi^V$ refers the user/item-distribution domain classifier network parameters.
 Prediction of domain label for user $u$ distribution is given as $\hat{d_u} = c(, \Phi^U)$.
 Similarly, for item $i$ distribution, predicted domain label is given as $\hat{d_i} = c(, \Phi^V)$.
 The domain classifier networks learn the parameters $\Phi^U$ and $\Phi^V$ to minimize the deviation between the actual and predicted domain labels.
 Simultaneously, the model also updates the users embedding $\mathbf{U_{lf}}$ and items embedding $\mathbf{V_{lf}}$ of both source and target domains to maximize the deviation between the actual and predicted domain labels.
 That means the model attempts to learn the source as well as target latent features, i.e., $\mathbf{U_{lf}^s, U_{lf}^t, V_{lf}^s}$ and $\mathbf{V_{lf}^t}$ in such a way that the source and target distributions of users (or, items) are indistinguishable.
-At the same time, they are updated to minimize of the loss of preference prediction in respective domains (Equation~\ref{eqn:lossCF}).
-The loss functions used are listed as follows.
+At the same time, they are updated to minimize the loss of preference prediction in respective domains (Equation~\ref{eqn:lossCF}). \shyam{We have utilized the loss functions proposed in Yu et al.~\cite{yu2020semi}.
+The loss functions are formulated as follows.}